Skip to footer content

 PYTHON

-The above code splits the 28-page PDF document to separate it as single page and save them as 28 new PDF files.
+The above code splits the 28-page PDF document to separate it into single pages and save them as 28 new PDF files.

 6.2.
 Using IronPDF

-IronPDF also provides similar capabilities for splitting PDFs, allowing users to divide a single PDF into several PDF files each having single PDF page.
+IronPDF also provides similar capabilities for splitting PDFs, allowing users to divide a single PDF into several PDF files, each having a single PDF page.
 It allows us to split a specific page from a PDF with multiple pages.
-The following code helps to split documents in multiple files:
+The following code helps to split documents into multiple files:

 import ironpdf